nuttycream/deeznuts/content/projects/omnichicken.md

-Lucky for me, shared memory on Rust is pretty straightforward, there exists a [crate](https://github.com/elast0ny/shared_memory) just for it, which I'm pretty sure uses the [*nix](https://github.com/nix-rust/nix) and [libc](https://github.com/rust-lang/libc) crates for Linux-specific sys calls like mmap().
+Lucky for me, shared memory on Rust is pretty straightforward, there exists a [crate](https://github.com/elast0ny/shared_memory) just for it, which I'm pretty sure uses the [*nix](https://github.com/nix-rust/nix) and [libc](https://github.com/rust-lang/libc) crates for Linux-specific system calls like mmap().

 To read more about how the Rust side works, you can take a gander at this